-The primary method for custody transfer measurement has traditionally been orifice metering.
-While this method has been a good form of measurement, technology has driven the demand for a new, more effective form of fiscal measurement.
-Ultrasonic flowmeters have gained popularity in recent years and have become the standard for large volume custody transfer applications for a variety of reasons.
-Most users require flow calibrations to improve meter performance and overall measurement uncertainty.
-Although AGA Report No. 9, Measurement of Gas by Multipath Ultrasonic Meters [Ref 1], technically does not recommend flow calibration for ultrasonic flowmeters. the next revision will likely do so for all ultrasonic custody transfer applications.
+Ultrasonic meters (USMs) have become widely used custody transfer meters for gas transmission and distribution measurement systems.
+USMs have taken the place of measurement stations that have historically utilized orifice metering.
+While orifice metering has been a good form of measurement, technology has driven the demand for a new, more effective form of fiscal measurement.
+USMs are not only being installed in new measurement stations but are also being used to upgrade/retrofit legacy orifice metering stations.
+For all custody transfer applications, users require flow calibrations to improve meter performance and overall measurement uncertainty.
+The latest revision of AGA Report No. 9, Measurement of Gas by Multipath Ultrasonic Meters, Fourth Addition [Ref 1], requires flow calibration for ultrasonic flow meters when being used for custody transfer applications.
+Some users will also still choose to flow calibrate USMs that are installed in non-custody applications, but where accurate measurement is still critical.